transatlantic-comppsych/fmriprep-group-report/README.md

 I've found it's easier to review things if all of the sub-reports of a given type are consolidated into a single page.
 Fmriprep produces a bunch of subject level reports ([like](https://nimh-comppsych.github.io/fmriprep-group-report/fmriprepgr/test/data/fmriprep/sub-20900.html) [this](https://nimh-comppsych.github.io/fmriprep-group-report//fmriprepgr/test/data/fmriprep/sub-22293.html)) and each subject level report has many sub-reports.
 I've found it's easier to review things if all of the sub-reports of a given type are consolidated into a single page ([like](https://nimh-comppsych.github.io/fmriprep-group-report/fmriprepgr/test/data/fmriprep/group/consolidated_dseg_000.html) [this](https://nimh-comppsych.github.io/fmriprep-group-report//fmriprepgr/test/data/fmriprep/group/consolidated_reconall_000.html)).
 The consolidated pages also let you perform the qc serverlessly on each page and download a tsv of your ratings.
-This package will make a set of consolidated reports from an fmriprep (v21.0.0 or later) output directory.
+This package will make a set of consolidated reports from a fmriprep output directory.
+In principle, if the provided fmriprep output directory follow any of the two path settings described on the [Paths](#paths) section below, the code should run for any fmriprep version.
+Note, that we tested the code on fmriprep versions 21.0.0, 20.2.3, 20.0.6.

 ## How to install:
 `pip install fmriprep-group-report`